Mental Health Literacy

 First aid skills to support others who are developing a mental disorder or are in a mental health crisis – Even when people are well informed and non-judgemental about the issue of mental illness, they can sometime still find it difficult to initiate a conversation to support a person they are worried about.
 Setting aside our own judgement is an important step in delivering MHFA to another person.
 There are a range of verbal and non-verbal communication skills that are also very important.
 Being able to initiate and participate in a supportive non-judgemental conversation is a key indicator of good Mental Health Literacy.
 All organisations big and small need to have people who can do this.

 We routinely train people to know how to respond to physical health problems in the workplace.
-Safer Communities knows it is just as important that Mental Health First Aid in Australia is equally valued and that these key skills are trained into your organisation.
+Safer Communities knows it is just as important that Mental Health First Aid in Brisbane is equally valued and that these key skills are trained into your organisation.